Are you satisfied with the performance of your sales team?

 1. Add the stages of the buyer journey in your CRM tool

-2.Ensure that you’re your sales team constantly updates the status of prospects they’re engaged with
+2.Ensure that your sales team constantly updates the status of prospects they’re engaged with

 3. Conduct periodic reviews with your sales team and track whether they’re taking the necessary steps to help your prospects progress.